TonyWangX/TonyWangX.github.io/_sources/index.rst.txt

 Messages:

+*2025.11*
+        I gave a talk at the EAB workshop and briefly summarized the advances in deepfake generation and detection.
+My slides are `here <http://tonywangx.github.io/slide.html#nov-13-2025>`__

 *2025.10*
         I joined the panel discussion on deepfake detection, anonymization, and watermark at the APSIPA ASC 2025.
 My slides are `here <http://tonywangx.github.io/slide.html#oct-22-2025>`__